A New Day Has Come: Commercial reception

-A New Day Has Come debuted at number one in 17 countries around the world.
-Dion earned two career achievements with the debut of A New Day Has Come in the United States.
-It became her first album to open at number-one on the Billboard 200 – her fourth number-one overall – and it set a personal best for first-week sales (558,000 units).
-Previously, 1997's Let's Talk About Love sold 334,000 in its first week, while 1999's All the Way...
-A Decade of Song opened with 303,000.
-The 558,000 tally became Dion's third largest one-week total, following 640,000 units of All the Way ...
-A Decade of Song and 624,000 copies of Let's Talk About Love, both during Christmas periods.
-In the second week, A New Day Has Come fell to number two selling 263,000 copies.
-It stayed there for another week with sales of 226,000 units.
-For the next two weeks, A New Day Has Come occupied the number three position and sold 163,000 and 114,000 copies respectively.
-In the sixth week, it fell to number six selling 101,000 units and in the seventh week it climbed to number two with 143,000 copies sold.
-A New Day Has Come spent ten weeks inside the top ten on the Billboard 200.
-On the list of best selling albums of 2002 in the United States, it reached number 12 with sales of 2,645,000 units.
-In January 2003, it was certified three-times platinum by the RIAA and as of 5 December 2010, it has sold 3,307,000 copies in the United States.
+A New Day Has Come debuted at number one in 17 countries worldwide.
+In the United States, Dion achieved two career milestones with the album's debut.
+It became her first release to enter the Billboard 200 at number one – her fourth chart‑topper overall – and it set a personal best for first‑week sales with 558,000 units.
+Previously, 1997's Let's Talk About Love opened with 334,000 copies, while 1999's All the Way...
+A Decade of Song debuted with 303,000.
+The 558,000 figure became her third‑largest one‑week total, behind the 640,000 units of All the Way...
+A Decade of Song and the 624,000 copies of Let's Talk About Love, both achieved during the Christmas season.

+In its second week, the album fell to number two with 263,000 copies sold.
+It remained at number two the following week, selling 226,000 units.
+For the next two weeks, it held the number three position with sales of 163,000 and 114,000 copies respectively.
+In its sixth week, it dropped to number six with 101,000 units sold, and in the seventh week it climbed back to number two with sales of 143,000 copies.
+A New Day Has Come spent 10 weeks inside the top 10 of the Billboard 200.
+It ranked number 12 on the list of the best‑selling albums of 2002 in the United States, with 2,645,000 copies sold.
+In January 2003, the album was certified triple platinum by the RIAA, and as of 5 December 2010 it had sold 3,307,000 copies in the United States.

-In Canada, A New Day Has Come debuted at number-one, selling 151,600 copies — more than ten times her nearest competition, Shakira's Laundry Service (12,200).
-It stayed at number-one for seven straight weeks marking Dion's longest run at number-one, beating the six-week reign of The Colour of My Love.
-It was certified six-times platinum by the CRIA.
-A New Day Has Come topped the charts in most European countries and was certified multi-platinum, platinum and gold.
-After selling three million copies in Europe and spending seven weeks at number-one on the European Top 100 Albums, it was certified three-times platinum by the IFPI.
-Billboard ranked A New Day Has Come as the 3rd Top Album of 2002 in Europe (behind Shakira's Laundry Service & Anastacia's Freak of Nature).
-A New Day Has Come also peaked at number-one in Australia and New Zealand and was certified two-times platinum in both countries.
+In Canada, the album debuted at number one with 151,600 copies sold, more than 10 times the sales of its nearest competitor, Shakira's Laundry Service (12,200).
+It remained at number one for seven consecutive weeks, marking Dion's longest run at the top and surpassing the six‑week reign of The Colour of My Love.
+The album was certified six times platinum by CRIA.

+A New Day Has Come topped the charts in most European countries and received multi‑platinum, platinum, and gold certifications.
+After selling three million copies in Europe and spending seven weeks at number one on the European Top 100 Albums, it was certified triple platinum by the IFPI.
+Billboard ranked it as the third top album of 2002 in Europe, behind Shakira's Laundry Service and Anastacia's Freak of Nature.
+The album also reached number one in Australia and New Zealand and was certified double platinum in both countries.

-The album entered number one in more than seventeen countries, becoming the biggest debut of 2002.
-The commercial success of A New Day Has Come led to its fifth position on the list of best selling albums of 2002, according to the IFPI.
-It has sold 12 million copies worldwide.
+Overall, the album entered at number one in 17 countries, becoming the biggest global debut of 2002.
+Its worldwide commercial success placed it at number five on the IFPI list of the best‑selling albums of 2002.
+A New Day Has Come has sold 12 million copies worldwide.